-- 4. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a limited grade-two teaching qualification.
+4. A student may request that the Board of Examiners for the Master's programme in Science Education and Communication (SEC) grants him or her a limited grade-two teaching qualification, as referred to in Article 33 Section 1a of the Dutch Secondary Education Act.
 This means that the student will be authorised to teach the first three years of HAVO (higher general secondary education)/VWO (pre-university education) and the theoretical curriculum of prevocational secondary education (VMBO).
-Subject to the condition that the student has successfully completed the Bachelor's degree programme, the SEC Board of Examiners will agree to this request if the following conditions are met: - the student has successfully completed 30 study credits in his or her Education Minor study programme (all results with a mark of at least 6.0 or a pass) and - the student is entitled to this qualification, in accordance with the 'Education Minor correspondence table' ('verwantschapstabel educatieve minor') - the student has completed the Bachelor's programme.
+The SEC Board of Examiners will agree to this request if the following conditions are met:

+- the student has obtained 30 study credits for the Education Minor, and has successfully completed the programme (all results with a mark of at least 6.0 or a pass) and - the student is entitled to this qualification, in accordance with the 'Education Minor correspondence table' ('verwantschapstabel educatieve minor') - the student has completed the Bachelor's programme.

-If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate (only for Bachelor's).
+If the SEC Board of Examiners grants this qualification, it will be mentioned on the certificate referred to in Section 1 of this Article.